vengi-voxel/vengi/docs/voxconvert/Examples.md

 > glTF is supported both in ascii and binary - but the satellite files must also
 > reside in the same dir as the `glb` or `gltf` file.

-`./vengi-voxconvert -set voxformat_scale 2 -set palette /path/to/palette.png --input mesh.obj --output voxels.vox`
+`./vengi-voxconvert -set voxformat_scale 2 -set palette /path/to/palette.png -set voxformat_createpalette false --input mesh.obj --output voxels.vox`

 > See the [supported formats](../Formats.md) for a few more details.